TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 * Restrict the length of data that can be provided from your UI.
 For text fields, 255 characters is about the maximum you should ever allow.
 Unrestricted inputs can result in buffer-overflow attacks.
 * Restrict what characters can be entered.
 Where you don't need the full Unicode character set, don't allow it.
 For example, if asking for an email address, only allow valid characters.
 * Restrict specific inputs to a sensible format.
 For example, email addresses have a prefix, an `@` symbol followed by a domain name.
-A date needs `99/99/9999` or `9999-99-99`, a time in minutes needs `99:99`.
+A date needs `99/99/9999` or `9999-99-99`, a time in hours and minutes needs `99:99` and so on.

 Don't forget that API inputs need to be sanitised as well as user inputs.

 ?> For simple systems, doing this step via Node-RED and/or uibuilder middleware may be sufficient.
 In more secure systems, sanitisation of inputs may be done at multiple levels for additional protection and may use tools such as a *Web Application Firewall* or an *Intrusion Protection System*.
+For a full analysis of best practice, try the [OWASP](https://owasp.org/) documentation.

 ### Step #3: Identity and authentication